Skip to content

 Maintain discipline

-Discipline, the ability to overcome one’s weakness, is essential when investing in single-family rental properties because it helps ensure that the investment is managed effectively and efficiently.
-This attribute will allow you, as an investor, to maximize your return on investment2 over the long term.
+Self-discipline, the ability to control one’s thoughts, actions, and behaviors to achieve a desired goal, is essential when investing in single-family rental properties.
+It helps ensure that the investment is managed effectively and efficiently.
+As an investor, this attribute will allow you to maximize your return on investment over the long term.

 Overall, discipline is essential for long-term success in rental house investing.
 By being disciplined in budgeting, maintenance, tenant screening, and rent collection, you will maximize your return on investment and build a successful rental property portfolio.
-Run the numbers, stick to the number, and your wealth will grow.
-If you don’t know how to run the numbers, I’ll show you in my guide to running the numbers on a rental house.
+Run the numbers, stick to the numbers, and your wealth will grow.
+If you don’t know how to run the numbers, I will show you in my guide to running the numbers on a rental house.

 Author